Siddhant-Ray/LaTeX-Paper-Autobuild/README.md

 ### GitLab

 Tbh, using this build system works much better with GitLab CI, as GitLab's integrated CI/CD supports building, storing artifacts etc. To run as part of a GitLab repository, this repository can be mirrored into a GitLab repository, and the file [.gitlab-ci.yml](.gitlab-ci.yml) can be used for autobuilding.
 All PDFs are built on every push.
 The caveat is that GitLab doesn't come with an in-built autoconfigured runner, so you will have to create a runner and replace the ```ci-runner``` with your own runner tag in [.gitlab-ci.yml](.gitlab-ci.yml).
-More inforamtion about setting up runners can be found here: [gitlab-ci-runners](https://docs.gitlab.com/runner/register/)
+More inforamtion about setting up runners can be found here: [gitlab-ci-runners](https://docs.gitlab.com/runner/register/).

-Once setup, the built PDFs will be stored as artifacts on the successful completion of every job, and they can be linked to the ReadMe (or whatever you want to do with them)
+Once setup, the built PDFs will be stored as artifacts on the successful completion of every job, and they can be linked to the ReadMe (or whatever you want to do with them).

 ### GitHub